johankson/Riga2018/docs/Instructions.md

     ViewModel.BeginInvokeOnMainThread = (action) => Device.BeginInvokeOnMainThread(action);
     ```
 1. Resolve references for the code in App.xaml.cs.
-1. Create a new Forms ContentPage in the View and name it PhotosView.xaml.
+1. Create a new Forms ContentPage XAML in the Views folder and name it PhotosView.xaml.
 1. Go to App.xaml.cs and add set the new Page/View as MainPage.
     ```csharp
     NavigationHelper.SetRootView(nameof(PhotosView));